GivingTuesday raises $3.1B for charities in tough economy

 In another measure of the resilience of donations, Fidelity Charitable said Tuesday that for the first time since 2018, the value of grants from its donor advised funds exceeds the value of investments going into the funds.

-The organization said this year was the largest amount donated on the Tuesday after Thanksgiving as long as they’ve tracked it.
+The organization said this year’s totals marked the largest amount donated on the Tuesday after Thanksgiving since the group started tracking it.

 The hashtag to promote fundraising on the Tuesday after Thanksgiving started in 2012 as a project of the 92nd Street Y and the organization GivingTuesday became an independent nonprofit in 2020.
 The organization has also launched a campaign to raise $26 million over five years to expand their database of giving.